Partial inversion of the elliptic operator to speed up computation of likelihood in Bayesian inference: Numerics

 \section{Numerics}

-A lot of numerical tests with the HDD method were done in \cite{MYPHD, FlorianDiss, Hackbusch2012}.
-Notably, the HDD method was compared with the preconditioned CG method, with the hierarchical Cholesky method and the direct full $\H$-matrix inverse.
-A lot of experiments were performed with two meshes, the right-hand side, defined in a coarser space $V_H \subset V_h$ and multiple right-hand sides.
+In \cite{MYPHD, FlorianDiss, Hackbusch2012}, the HDD method was compared with the preconditioned conjugate gradient (PCG) method, with the hierarchical ($\mathcal{H}$)- Cholesky method and the direct full $\H$-matrix inverse.
+A cheap $\H$-matrix approximation of the inverse, computed from the $\H$-Cholesky factors, was used as a preconditioner.